 Best practices for business insurance for small companies

-- Insure your business assets – office, machinery, electronic equipment, inventory, and vehicles, among others.
+- Insure your business Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More – office, machinery, electronic equipment, inventory, and vehicles, among others.

 - Incidents and events could result in a temporary shutdown of your business.
 This could result in the loss of revenue and added expenses if you choose to work from another place.
 That is when Business Interruption Insurance can help.